First Alert Forecast: rain chances ramp up as the weather remains mild

 WILMINGTON, N.C.
-(WECT) - Good Saturday afternoon to you, friends!
-It is turning out to be a gorgeous December Saturday with plenty of sunshine and mild highs in the upper 60s and lower 70s.
+(WECT) - Good Sunday!
+Yesterday turned out to be a gorgeous mid-December day with plenty of sunshine and mild highs in the lower 70s in Wilmington.
 Here’s what you can expect for the rest of the weekend...

--Rain chances will be low, but non-zero, and will vary as an active subtropical jet stream pattern brings deeper moisture back to the area, particularly, late Sunday and Monday.
+-Rain chances will be low, but non-zero, and will vary as an active subtropical jet stream pattern brings deeper moisture back to the area.
 In addition, Monday could feature a couple gusty storms ahead of a cold front.

 -Temperatures take another chilly turn by the early to middle of next week with afternoon temperatures falling back to the seasonably chilly 50s to near 60 during the day and frosty 30s and 40s at night.
 Another system arrives mid week with another good shot at rain.